 The decision to migrate to serverless architecture should be well-considered.
 To benefit from a serverless approach you have to clearly understand why your project may need it, how it is implemented and what drawbacks you may have to contend with.

 The K&C team have worked with serverless architecture for a couple of years and have significant experience in Cloud DevOps consulting, AWS consulting and hybrid cloud solutions.
-If you’re not sure if serverless is the right approach for you, then please just give us a shout and we’ll be happy to provide an insightful reply!
+If you’re not sure if serverless is the right approach for you, then please do give us a shout and we'll be happy to offer an insightful assessment of your unique needs!